niloydebbarma-code/allycat-rag-graprag/README.md

 ### Option 1: Quick start using the Allycat docker image

-This is great option if you like to do quick evaluation.
+This is great option if you want a quick evaluation.
 See [running allycat using docker](docs/running-in-docker.md)

 ### Option 2: Run natively (for tweaking, developing)